montastic/montastic-api-doc/README.md

 # Montastic API Documentation

-The Montastic REST API allows users to do `CRUD` (Create, Retrieve, Update, Delete) operations to the URLs they monitor with Montastic.
+The Montastic REST API allows users to perform `CRUD` (Create, Retrieve, Update, Delete) operations to the URLs they monitor with Montastic.

 Montastic (www.montastic.com) is a web site monitoring service developed by Metadot.